Celebrities Who Have Left a Gay Lifestyle

 “This statement will probably produce a lot of controversy, but this is how I think of myself: I do not consider myself a recovering/former/ex gay.
 I consider myself a new creation.
 The slate of my mind is being erased and the old thoughts are being replaced with new thinking.
 What I have discovered in the process is that when I change my thoughts, my attitudes change.
 When I change my attitudes, my behaviors change.
 When I change my behaviors, my perspectives change.
 When my perspectives change, I see life from a vantage point that homosexuality NEVER afforded me.”[15]

-Dennis Jernigan lives with his wife of 30 years, Melinda (pictured together below), in Oklahoma on the farm where they raised their nine children.
+Dennis Jernigan lives with his wife Melinda (pictured together at left), in Oklahoma on the farm where they raised their nine children.

 Chirlane McCray

 Chirlane I. McCray (born 1954) is a writer, editor, and has worked in politics as a speechwriter.
-She is married to current New York City Mayor Bill del Blasio, and is the “First Lady” of New York City.
+She is married to former New York City Mayor Bill del Blasio, and was the “First Lady” of New York City.

 Statement when she was gay: